 The cluster-based approach has been described in early chapters of this report.
-This method defines a travel market for each of the four trip purposes: Home Based Work (HBW), Home Based Shopping (HBS), Home Based Recreation (HBR) and Home Based Others (HBO).
-For each trip purpose, the travel market basket is a set of geographic clusters that represent activity centers identified with the algorithm proposed by Giulinao (Giulinao 1991).
+This method defines a travel market for each of the four trip purposes: Home-Based Work (HBW), Home-Based Shopping (HBS), Home-Based Recreation (HBR) and Home-Based Other (HBO).
+For each trip purpose, the travel market basket is a set of geographic clusters that represent activity centers identified with the algorithm proposed by Giuliano and Small (1991).

-The cluster-based approach uses the travel demand model (TDM) data, including household and employment by TAZ, size terms in the destination choice model utility function and travel time skims.
-This task uses data from the Corvallis JEMnR (Jointly Estimated Model in R) TDM, which has similar model structure to the Portland TDM, although the size terms formulas are different.
+The cluster-based approach uses the travel demand model (TDM) data, including household and employment by TAZ, size terms in the destination choice model utility function, and travel time skims.
+This task uses data from the Corvallis JEMnR (Jointly Estimated Model in R) TDM, which is structured like the Portland TDM, although the size term formulas are different.